Novicetheaf/user-centric-project-portfolio-site/README.md

 ## Credits

 ### Media
-I used [pixabay] ( https://pixabay.com/) for all my images in my site.
+I used [pixabay](https://pixabay.com/) for all my images in my site.

 ### Acknowledgements
-Modal Contact Form outer sections Reference can be found [here] (https://mdbootstrap.com/docs/jquery/modals/forms/)
+Modal Contact Form outer sections Reference can be found [here](https://mdbootstrap.com/docs/jquery/modals/forms/)

-any Bootstrap code I needed to look up for reference purposes, I used [bootstrap.com] (https://getbootstrap.com/).
+any Bootstrap code I needed to look up for reference purposes, I used [bootstrap.com](https://getbootstrap.com/).

 Reference to Stephen @ code Institute who helped me with a image cover using css.